A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

 \subsection{Equivalence on abstract extended Newton graphs}

 We now define the combinatorial equivalence relation on abstract extended Newton graphs that is used in the classification theorem (Theorem \ref{Thm_Bijection}) and prove an important result connecting this equivalence with Thurston equivalence.
+Note that the simplifying assumptions of Remark \ref{rem:raySimplifying} are in effect for Section \ref{subsec_equivOnAENG}.